xiongchiamiov/Project-4/README.md

 This was a project for John Dalbey's CPE 305.
-A lot of the code is shit due to time constraints and unfamiliarity with Swing.
+There is a partial implementation of a CGI-like framework in Java.
+This is all pretty terrible, but `server.sh` is interesting.

 If you are a computing student at Cal Poly who has not yet taken CPE 305, do not read this.